matt4biz/oak/README.md

 - `bc` and similar programs use infix notation, not RPN
 - `apl` is all that, and requires a special keyboard too

-oak borrows a little from all these and Forth as well.
+oak borrows a little from all these as well as Forth and PostScript.

 ## Installation
 Clone the repo and run `make oak`.